jimjimvalkema/EIP7503-ERC20/README.md

 # TODO
 1. make  it work
-1. do `address=poseidon([secret, chainId])` instead so its easier to upgrade to multichain version.
-1. encrypt nullifier value instead of hashing. `nullifierValue=encrypt([amount],publicKey)`
+1. ~~encrypt nullifier value instead of hashing. `nullifierValue=encrypt([amount],publicKey)`~~ just keep nullifierValue as a hash.
+Just allow a extra data field in the event to help people sync a old wallet.
 1. change the circuit to support a relayer.
 Prob by just adding a extra data field to public inputs
 1. `secret` should not be used.
 Instead the private-addresses should be derived from the same seed-phrase as the users ethereum wallet.
-Prob should do `address=poseidon(signature, chainId)`
+Prob should do `address=poseidon(public_key, chainId, "zkwormholes)`

 # future plans
+1. consider using eip712 for signing
 1. actually create a implementation of a relayer
 1. make verifier in solidity so people can recover in case they accidentally sent > privateTransferLimit
 1. change circuit and contract to allow input multiple roots from other chains to make it [toadnado](https://github.com/nodestarQ/toadnado) style 😎
 ex: `assert(publicInputs.chainId == block.chainId)`
 and `root = poseidon([...allOtherChainRoots])`

 ## install
 ### js